davidgatti/How-to-use-C-in-NodeJS-through-CPP/README.md

 # The book that made me understand

-I know this is going to sound weird but part of me that made me want write this article is to be able and spread the word about the book “C++ and Node.js Integration.” - by Scott Frees, Ph.D.

-As he writes in his book, the information about NodeJS and C++ is so scarce on the internet that he took the time to learn everything that there was about this topic, and turn it in to a book, and I command him for that.

-Why should you buy this book after me writing about basically how to work with NodeJS and C++?
-Because I only talk about buffer, to me they are the most flexible form, and I was happy to master this.
-But there is a lot more to it.
-In the book you can learn about

-- how to send object,
-- how to write async code
-- and much more.

-Honestly I could not recommend this book more.
+An important aspect of learning to use C libraries with NodeJS was the book “C++ and Node.js Integration.” - by Scott Frees, Ph.D.
+If you want take this subject seriously, you should definitely check this book out.
+It talks in more detail about more stuff that this article can cover.
+What I'm writing is more of a template, a reminder of what I learned.
+It should help you get started, but if you would like to go deeper that book is fantastic.

 # To sum it all up

-This is another article in a series of mine that tries to demystify something that seams hard and show it for what it is.
-A simple way of doing something but which in this case had almost no information to learn how it really works.
-And if you like my approach, please consider giving this repo a 🌟.
+This is another article in a series of mine that tries to demystify something that seams to be hard, but in true honesty the way other developer explains something leves a lot to desire.
+Not to mention the little information that is out there.

+If you like my approach, please consider giving this repo a 🌟.

 Also check out my GitHub account, where I have other articles and apps that you might find interesting.